Start building your teams, integrate your tools and create on-call schedules.

 Adding Jira Service Management Integration in Opsgenie

-Specify who is notified of Jira Service Management alerts using the Teams field.
+Specify who is notified of Jira Service Management alerts using the Responders field.
 Auto-complete suggestions are provided as you type.

 Copy the integration URL to use in the Jira Service Management configuration.

 Click Save Integration.